Using Native Device Drivers¶

 PCIe devices can issue DMA operations directly to other PCIe devices, so-called

-configurations.
+peer-to-peer (P2P).
+SmartIO fully supports P2P except for with Fabric Attached Devices.
 When using SmartIO, P2P must be explicitly enabled using

 smartio_tool enable-p2p.
 This command sets up P2P from a source device